About the Author

-The Coniston Case is now available.
+The Coniston Case will be available in paperback in May.
 Simmy and her assistant Melanie are struggling to meet all the Valentine's Day orders for bouquets of red roses.
 It comes as a shock to realise that not every floral offering is well intentioned... a number of mischievous anonymous orders are causing considerable complications.

 The Indifference of Tumbleweed by Rebecca Tope